-Failure to submit any required documents in a timely manner could result in

-	forfeiture of the award.
+Failure to submit any required documents in a timely manner could result in forfeiture of the award.

-	- Program participants must work in qualifying employment for the calendar year

-	covered by the LRAP award and apply the full amount toward loan repayment to

-	obtain forgiveness for the award.
-Prior to loan forgiveness, the participant

-	must verify that s/he has remained in qualified public interest work and that

-	his/her educational loans are in current repayment status by submitting an
+- Program participants must work in qualifying employment for the calendar year covered by the LRAP award and apply the full amount toward loan repayment to obtain forgiveness for the award.
+Prior to loan forgiveness, the participant must verify that s/he has remained in qualified public interest work by submitting an Employer Verification (See Eligibility Section) and that his/her educational loans are in current repayment.

-	Employer Verification (See Eligibility Section) and a Loan Statement from each

-	lender which evidences the participant’s current repayment.

-	- Although current law has been interpreted to exempt taxation on Law School

-	loans funding student loan repayment for those engaged in public service,

-	recipients are encouraged to consult a tax expert to determine their tax
+- Although current law has been interpreted to exempt taxation on Law School loans funding student loan repayment for those engaged in public service, recipients are encouraged to consult a tax expert to determine their tax liability.

-	liability.

 - If a participant no longer qualifies for the program during the calendar year due to a change in or loss of qualifying employment, then the LRAP loan intended to cover the non-qualifying months must be repaid to USF School of Law.

 - If the recipient becomes unemployed during the award period, his/her unique circumstances will be considered by the School of Law in determining the amount, if any, that must be repaid.
 The recipient must contact the USF LRAP administrator promptly and submit a detailed explanation to receive such consideration.

 The Social Justice Committee establishes the Loan Repayment Assistance Program guidelines and reviews them on an ongoing basis.
 The Committee examines applications, selects recipients and determines the award amounts.
 Committee members are appointed by the Dean pursuant to the Faculty By-laws.
 The student members are selected by the Student Bar Association.
 The Assistant Dean for Academic Services serves as the LRAP program administrator